 Avastin eye injection for eye disease and macular degeneration

-Here we’ll discuss how Avastin eye injection is used and why.
+Here we discuss how Avastin (Bevacizumab) eye injection is used and why.

-Avastin is used to treat age-related macular degeneration (AMD), the leading cause of blindness in people over 50 years of age in the United States.
-AMD is caused by the breakdown of the central portion of the retina (the highly sensitive part of your eye that works like the film in a camera to capture the picture) called the macula.
+Eye doctors use Avastin to treat several eye and retina diseases, like age-related macular degeneration (AMD).
+AMD is the leading cause of blindness in people over 50 years of age in the United States.
+AMD is caused by the breakdown of the central portion of the retina, called the macula (the highly sensitive part of your eye that works like the film in a camera).

-The macula is responsible for the fine central vision in the eye that is needed for driving a car, reading fine print, recognizing faces, etc. There are two types of macular degeneration: dry and wet.
+The macula is responsible for the detailed central vision in the eye.
+The macula enables us to see fine print, recognize faces and drive our car.
+There are two types of macular degeneration: dry and wet.

 In the wet form of macular degeneration, abnormal blood vessels grow in the back of the eye.
-Sometimes these vessels leak blood or fluid that causes blurred or distorted vision.
-Without treatment, vision loss may be quick and severe.
+Some of these vessels leak blood or fluid.
+This leakage causes blurred or distorted vision.
+Without treatment, vision loss can be quick and severe.

-Macular edema, or swelling around the macula, is edema that affects vision but does not respond adequately to the usual treatment methods.
+Chronic macular edema, or swelling around the macula, is a condition that affects vision but does not respond well to the usual treatment drugs, like eye steroids.
 It can occur with conditions such as central retinal vein occlusion and diabetic retinopathy.
-Without effective treatment, vision loss could progress and become permanent.
+Without effective treatment, vision loss could get worse or become permanent.

-Avastin was not initially developed to treat your eye condition.
-Based upon the results of clinical trials that demonstrated its safety and effectiveness, Avastin was approved as a chemotherapy drug by the U.S. Food and Drug Administration (FDA) for the treatment of metastatic colorectal cancer.
+Avastin was not initially developed to treat eye conditions.
+Based upon the results of clinical trials demonstrating its safety and effectiveness, Avastin was approved as a chemotherapy drug by the U.S. Food and Drug Administration (FDA) for the treatment of metastatic colorectal cancer.
 As a condition of approval, the manufacturer produced a “label” explaining the indications, risks, and benefits.
 The label explains that Avastin works by blocking a substance known as vascular endothelial growth factor or VEGF.
-Blocking or inhibiting VEGF helps prevent further growth of the blood vessels that the cancer needs to continue growing.
+Blocking or slowing VEGF helps prevent further growth of the blood vessels that the cancer needs to continue growing.

-Once a device or medication is approved by the FDA, physicians may use it “off-label” for other purposes if they are well-informed about the product, base its use on firm scientific method and sound medical evidence, and maintain records of its use and effects.
-Ophthalmologists are using Avastin “off-label” to treat AMD and similar conditions since research indicates that VEGF is one of the causes for the growth of the abnormal vessels that cause these conditions.
-Most patients treated with Avastin have less fluid and more normal-appearing maculas, and their vision improves.
-Avastin is also used, therefore, to treat macular edema, or swelling of the macula.
+Once the FDA approves a device or medication, physicians may use it “off-label” for other purposes.
+Ophthalmologists are using Avastin “off-label” to treat AMD and similar conditions because research indicates that VEGF is one of the causes for the growth of the abnormal vessels that cause these conditions.
+Most patients who receive these treatments have less fluid and more normal-appearing maculas, and enjoy improved vision.
+Bevacizumab also treats macular edema in some diabetic patients and cases of retinal vein occlusion.